uswds/uswds-site/pages/patterns/create-a-profile/social-security-number.md

 ## Usability Guidance
 <b>Avoid multiple fields.</b> If possible, let users type the entire Social Security Number into a single field, not across three separate fields.

-<b>Consider using an input mask.</b> If you use an input mask, it should be “###-##-####” so that the Social Security Number maps to users' experience with social security numbers and is properly formatted.
-Input masks can help a user more confidently fill out restricted fields, reduce user anxiety about making a mistake, and reduce validation errors and web form abandonment, particularly on mobile devices.
+<b>Consider using an input mask.</b> If you use an input mask, it should be “###-##-####” so that the Social Security Number maps to users' experience with social security numbers and is properly formatted. <a href="#">Input masks</a> can help a user more confidently fill out restricted fields, reduce user anxiety about making a mistake, and reduce validation errors and web form abandonment, particularly on mobile devices.

 ## Ingredients